 Taxi drivers take to the streets after petrol price hikes.

-In 1975 Dublin and Cork taxi drivers took to the streets in protest at the price of petrol.
+Dublin and Cork taxi drivers took to the streets to protest at the price of petrol.

 In total more than 1,100 members of the Irish Taxi Federation from both cities staged a one day strike in protest following a recent increase of 15p in the price of a gallon of petrol.